History of Scottie Pippen in Timeline

 In 1995, Scottie Pippen fathered a daughter with his former fiancée, Yvette De Leon.

-In the 1995-96 season, with the return of Michael Jordan and the addition of Dennis Rodman, the Bulls posted the best regular-season record in NBA history at the time (72-10).
+In 1995, with the return of Michael Jordan and the addition of Dennis Rodman, the Bulls posted a record of 72-10.

-In November 1996, Scottie Pippen set a new NBA single-month plus-minus record of 272.
+In November 1996, Scottie Pippen set the NBA single-month plus-minus record of 272.

-In 1996, Scottie Pippen again won an NBA title and an Olympic gold medal, being a key figure in the Olympic team.
+In 1996, Scottie Pippen won an NBA title and Olympic gold medal in the same year.
+He was a key figure in the 1996 Olympic team.

 February 9, 1997: NBA All-Star Game

-On February 9, 1997, Scottie Pippen and Michael Jordan were selected among the 50 Greatest Players in NBA History, celebrated at halftime of the 1997 NBA All-Star Game.
-Pippen scored 8 points with 3 rebounds and 2 assists in 25 minutes, as the East defeated the West 132-120, with Glen Rice named MVP.
+On February 9, 1997, Scottie Pippen and Michael Jordan were honored among the 50 Greatest Players in NBA History during the halftime ceremony of the 1997 NBA All-Star Game.
+Pippen contributed 8 points, 3 rebounds, and 2 assists in 25 minutes during the game, where the East team defeated the West team 132–120, with Glen Rice being named the All-Star Game MVP.

 1997: Marriage to Larsa Pippen